moiSentineL/war-of-becoming/README.md

 # War against mediocrity
 This is the HQ for the war against mediocrity, comfort and tradition.
 How much nagging will you take?
-How much longer will you wait to go beyond your comfort zone?
+How much longer will you wait to go beyond your comfort zone and not seek challenges?
 How much will you let the others control *you*?

 This repo is where I learn, reflect, win and fail.
-I will log as much as I can, showing you my journey and making sure that you'll get something from it.
+I will log as much as I can, showing you my journey of becoming an Übermensch and making sure that you'll get something from it.
 This might just be the place where YOU will find yourself.

 It's time to get things in your control and become inevitable.
 Borrowing from Cal Newport: become so good they can't ignore you.
 ## Who am I and why am I doing this?